Are Gentle Parenting and Attachment Parenting the Same?

 As mentioned earlier, Gentle Parenting’s main emphasis could be said to be discipline, although it may be more accurate to say that the main emphasis of Gentle Parenting is kindness and respect.

-Unlike mainstream parenting, Gentle Parenting is greatly looking towards the entire future of the child’s life, not just trying to make them a more “tolerable” child who does not cry, complain, disobey, etc.
+Unlike mainstream parenting, Gentle Parenting is intentionally looking towards the entire future of the child’s life, not just trying to make them a more “tolerable” child who does not cry, complain, disobey, etc. Gentle Parenting is a long term approach to parenting.

 For the most part, Gentle Parenting endorses the same principals as Attachment Parenting, since many of their practices are considered gentle, but it goes far beyond the baby and toddler years.
 I think that Gentle Parenting is a style even parents of adult children can use because a child will never be too old for kindness and respect.